BasicWolf/archived-concrete-settings/docs/index.rst

 ===========================

 **WARNING!** ConcreteSettings is currently under development!
-There is no stable, not even an alpha version available at the moment.
+There is no stable version available at the moment.

 ConcreteSettings is a Python library which facilitates startup configuration management in applications.